manhntm3/LLM_Spark/README.md

 - From the EMR main console, click Create Cluster to start.
 - Start config a cluster, select `EMR-Release 7.3.0`.
 In the software pre-installed, select `Hadoop 3.3.6` and `Spark 3.5.0` (discard other choice)
-- Create a cluster configuration: pick One primary And Two Core in the set up.
+- Create a cluster configuration: pick One primary And at least Two Core in the set up.
 If the dataset is bigger, you might want to increase the number of Core Machine
 - Other settings: Scaling and provisioning, networking, security leave as default settings.
 - In the steps settings: Select the JAR file built from previous section (s3 path)